TZFC/BiliLiveManager/README.md

 Basic features:
  - Send email on Live start
  - Send email with danmaku preceded by keyword on Live end
+ - Record guard buy and report in live end email

 Optional features:
  - Send comment to jump to marked timestamp under livestream replay
  - Send reminder on the hour
  - Ban/Unban users on keywords and gift
- - Record and report active user ranking

 # How to deploy (tested with AWS EC2 Ubuntu & AWS RDS mysql)?